 Tokunbo Ogunfunmi is a Professor of Electrical and Computer Engineering and the Director of the Signal Processing Research Lab (SPRL) in the School of Engineering at Santa Clara University (SCU), Santa Clara, CA. From 2010-2014, he served as the Associate Dean for Research and Faculty Development in the School of Engineering at SCU.

-His current research interests include adaptive/nonlinear signal processing, digital signal processing, multimedia (speech, video) VLSI/DSP/FPGA implementations and machine learning/artificial neural networks.
-He has published 4 books and over 160 refereed journal and conference papers in these and related areas.
+His current research interests include deep learning/artificial neural networks, adaptive/nonlinear signal processing, digital signal processing, multimedia (speech, video) and VLSI/DSP/FPGA implementations.
+He has published 4 books and over 180 refereed journal and conference papers in these and related areas.

 He is a Senior Member of the Institution of Electrical and Electronic Engineers (IEEE), a Member of Sigma Xi (the Scientific Research Society), and Member of the American Association for the Advancement of Science (AAAS).